ericvolp12/atproto.tools/README.md

 To run the consumer via Docker Compose, you can run: `make lg-consumer-up`.

 The consumer stores its SQLite DB in `./data/lg-consumer` by default.

+## Tools

+### Checkout

+The Checkout tool lets you download your AT Proto repo as a directory of JSON files (one per record).

+It lets you select a PDS to download from, defaulting to the Relay (`bsky.network`) and supports compressing the result into a gzipped tarball (since lots of this JSON data is highly compressible).

+To use the Checkout tool, you can `go run cmd/checkout/main.go <repo-DID>`.

+Use the `--help` flag for more options.